-COURSE INFORMATION

-Fieldwork: N/A

 Course Contributions: \$10 Workbook (highly recommended)

 Course Leads to: Level 1 Japanese

-Teacher in charge of subject: Ms Lodge

-HOLA in charge of subject: Ms Lodge
+Teacher in charge of subject: Ms Lodge HOLA in charge of subject: Ms Lodge

-Year 10 Japanese is a one-year course, developing all 4 language skills of listening, reading, writing and speaking to enable students to communicate and cope in a real-life situation.
+Year 10 Japanese develops all 4 language skills of listening, reading, writing and speaking to enable students to communicate and cope in a real-life situation.
 The course will cover theme-based vocabulary and sentence structures from Level 2 and 3 of the curriculum (e.g. ordering food, daily routine, travel, and hobbies).
 Students will become familiarised with NCEA style assessments and will be given the opportunity to use their language skills with native-speakers.
 The learning will be enhanced with cultural activities, access to outside competitions and the use of ICT.